-- 600 acres of the ranch lie on the slopes of the Henry Mountains that are comprised of two million acres of backcountry beauty, running 60 miles long and 20 miles wide, and elevations ranging from 3,700 feet at the north shore of Lake Powell to over 11,522 feet at Mt.
+- 600 acres of the ranch lie on the slopes of the Henry Mountains that are comprised of two million acres of Utah backcountry beauty, running 60 miles long and 20 miles wide, and elevations ranging from 3,700 feet at the north shore of Lake Powell to over 11,522 feet at Mt.
 Ellen.

-The ranch has operated as a traditional cow-calf cattle ranch for over a century.
+This Utah ranch has operated as a traditional cow-calf cattle ranch for over a century.
 Rich with water rights, lush hay fields and thousands of acres of BLM and National Forest grazing lands, it is a self-sustaining ranch capable of handling in excess of 1,000 cows.
 The sale will include current stock of cattle.
 Please inquire with broker regarding current inventory.

 Directly adjoining the deeded headquarters are the winter BLM allotments (including Utah State lands) stretching from Highway 24 to the north down to the shores of Lake Powell.
 These allotments provide forage for 6,967 AUMs on over 170,000 acres.
 Elevations of these allotments range from 3,200 feet near the shores of Lake Powell to over 6,400 feet near the west slopes of the Henry Mountains.
 The permits generally run from November 1 to April 15, with the exception of one allotment that can be stocked as early as October 15.
-From the headquarters, a cattle stock driveway that has existed prior to the creation of the Park leads across Capitol Reef to the lush summer grazing lands on the Dixie National Forest.
+From the headquarters, a cattle stock driveway that has existed prior to the creation of the Park leads across Utah’s Capitol Reef to the lush summer grazing lands on the Dixie National Forest.
 This permit along Boulder Mountain consists of over 72,000 acres with elevations ranging from 6,400 feet to 10,000 feet on top of the mountain.
 This Forest Service permit allows 806 cow/calf pairs and runs from June 1 to October 14.
 All of these permits have range improvements in place with fences, springs, ponds and water troughs.

-For a high desert ranch, the property is rich with water.
+For a high Utah desert ranch, the property is rich with water.
 Currently the ranch irrigates approximately 550 acres, primarily using water that flows down from the highlands on Boulder Mountain, through Capitol Reef and ending up on the hayfields at the headquarters.
 Many of these water rights date back to the late 19th and early 20th century claimed by early settlers on the ranch.
 One of these pioneers, William Bowns, built two reservoirs, Oak Creek and Lower Bowns, in the early 1900s along the east slopes of Boulder Mountain in the Dixie National Forest.
 Oak Creek Reservoir is approximately 35 acres and holds 550 acre feet and Lowers Bowns is approximately 140 acres and holds 3,500 acre feet of water.
 When needed, the water is diverted through the Waterpocket Fold via Oak Creek Canyon.
 Headgates on both reservoirs can be managed electronically from the headquarters.
 At the eastern end of Oak Creek Canyon, a 45-foot high rock and cement dam and pipeline were constructed in the National Park to deliver the water to the Sandy Ranch.
 In addition to these storage rights, there are direct flow rights out of Pleasant Creek, Oak Creek and other tributaries consisting of 33.79 cfs, and also well rights and springs that supplement these rights.
-The ranch has 2 pivots and 21 wheel lines using gravity pressure to irrigate the 550 acres of hay fields.
+This Utah ranch has 2 pivots and 21 wheel lines using gravity pressure to irrigate the 550 acres of hay fields.